shdlabs/SSTorytime/docs/Tutorial.md

 ## A prototype web interface

-You can play around with a prototype web interface.
+You can play around with a prototype web interface, running a webserver and brower on localhost.
 Install your data, then go to the `src` directory and run `go run http_server.go`.
 Then you can connect by loading `page.html` or connecting to the
 address: `http://localhost:8080` in a browser.